Wednesday, November 15, 2017

 This IS the next disruptive technology, and you should invest the time to at least understand it!

 - Ontology-driven data management can accurately infer data that isn’t even there.

 - Data can be integrated in-place by its meaning rather than table and column names.

 - Come find out how ontology-driven systems will replace our current brittle environments.

 Mark Ouska is an Enterprise Agile Data Strategist and Ontologist with nearly 30 years of professional information management experience in Enterprise Business Data Architecture.
 He's an Enterprise Data Strategy expert focused on data leadership and enterprise information management strategy development.
-He's demonstrated success recruiting key cross-functional business segments to participate in accurate technical articulation and execution of business data goals and objectives.
-He has proven expertise extracting business data requirements, developing relationships, and evolving models that execute the enterprise data vision.
-Public and private-sector leadership experience implementing solutions that are willingly adopted by technical staff, critical business leadership and championed by VP and C-Level constituents.
-Experience in multiple industries including Pharmaceutical Research, Retail, Health Care, Financial Services, Consulting, Criminal Justice, Insurance, Natural Resources, Petrochemicals, and Software Development.
+He's demonstrated success recruiting key cross-functional business segments to participate in the accurate technical articulation and execution of business data goals and objectives.
+He has proven expertise in extracting business data requirements, developing relationships, and evolving models that execute the enterprise data vision.
+He has public and private-sector leadership experience implementing solutions that are willingly adopted by technical staff, critical business leadership, and championed by VP and C-Level constituents.
+He has experience in multiple industries, including Pharmaceutical Research, Retail, Health Care, Financial Services, Consulting, Criminal Justice, Insurance, Natural Resources, Petrochemicals, and Software Development.